 |Latest financial report:|

 Nordstreet was founded in 2018 which makes it a rather young company.
-The platform financed 59 loans, with 31 of them already successfully repaid.
+The platform financed 145 loans, with many of them already successfully repaid.

 What’s interesting is the average loan portfolio of Nordstreet’s investors, which according to Nordstreet’s support is €6,833.
 The average investment in one project is €1,205.
 This is much more than the typical investment amount on many other European P2P platforms.